Lindsey-Doyel/Mixed-Bird-Species-Aviary/AggressiveBirdEncounters.md

 •	Good with the people
 •	One male conure, specifically, was a reoccurring problem
 ### Hawk-headed Parrot
-•	Aggressive behavior with ground-dwelling birds (aggressive vocalizing and displaying)
+•	Was never released to the aviary, however showed aggressive behavior with ground-dwelling birds (aggressive vocalizing and displaying)
 •	Interactive with people they are familiar with
 ### Blue Crowned Lory
 •	Very aggressive towards other birds (Squatter Pigeons, Doves, and Jambu Fruit Doves)
 •	Can be aggressive with people that are unfamiliar
 •	Very territorial
 •	Aggression becomes worse when in a stacked cage
+•	Aggressive behavior included pecking, biting, and pulling feathers
 ### Yellow-Faced Mynahs
 •	Known to attack and displace other birds
 •	Nervous around people
 •	Injured Indian Hill Mynah
+•	Aggressive behavior was seen once there was more than one individual
 ### Red-crested Cardinal
+•	Territorial
 •	Aggression towards all birds except ground birds
 •	Aggression especially towards Blue Jays, Starlings, and Fairy Bluebird
 ### Victoria Crowned Pidgeon
 •	Aggression towards people (wingslapping)
+•	Would injure wings by hitting the rock boulders in the process of wingslapping
 ### Blue-bellied Roller
 •	Aggression towards other birds (racquet-tailed roller and cockatiels)
 ### Superb Starling
 •	Aggression towards people and other starlings, especially during breeding season
+•	Became the victim of aggression when moved to a bigger aviary
 ### White-Crested Laughing Thrush
 •	Aggression towards other birds
+### Taveta Golden Weavers
+•	Aggressive towards other birds
+### White-Headed Buffalo Weaver
+•	Aggressive towards other birds
+### Northern Crested Coua
+•	Aggressive towards other birds when there was more than one.
+If it was a single Coua, there was no signs of aggressive behavior.
 ### Jackson’s Hornbill
 •	Aggression towards other birds
+•	No aggressive behavior when in stall with another Jackson’s hornbill
+•	One instance includes grabbing and throwing a cockatiel by the neck
 ### Vulturine Guineafowl
-•	Aggression towards other birds
+•	Aggression towards other birds, however, there was rarely any direct contact because the birds would run from them
-•	Aggression towards the public
+•	Aggression towards the public in the form of hard pecking near the face and eyes of children.
 ### Blue Jay
+•	Territorial
 •	Female known to attack interpreters/ public
 ### Chestnut-breasted Malkoha
 •	Minor aggression and displacement when birds were in his territory